 In 2014, Montgomery County adopted a new Zoning Ordinance, which established new zones and discontinued several zones in the Plan Area.
-The Commercial Residential (CR) zones permit a mix of residential and commercial uses where appropriate with height, form and placement standards to achieve the vision of the zone.
+The Commercial Residential (CR) zones permit a mix of residential and commercial uses where appropriate with height, form and placement standards to achieve the vision of the zone (see Figure 33 for proposed zoning recommendations).